Recognizing Autism in Adults

 Subtle Social Difficulties

-While social challenges are a hallmark of autism, they may be less apparent in adults who have developed coping strategies.
-Some subtle social difficulties in adults with autism may include:
+Social challenges are a hallmark of autism, but in adults who have developed coping mechanisms, they may be subtle.
+Signs can include:

 • Difficulty interpreting body language, tone of voice, or facial expressions

-• Tendency to take things literally or miss sarcasm and humor
+• A tendency to take language literally or miss sarcasm and humor

 Sensory Sensitivities